Glenson Prince

 Glenson Prince (born 17 September 1987) is a Dominican footballer who plays as a goalkeeper for Dublanc FC and the Dominica national team.
 He has played abroad for Trinidadian club San Juan Jabloteh and Guadeloupean side Phare Petit-Canal.

 Early life

 Prince began playing cricket before beginning football at age 11.

 Football career

 Prince signed for TT Pro League club San Juan Jabloteh in September 2014.

-As of 2014, he played for Northern Bombers that competes in the Dominica Premiere League.
+As of 2014, he played for Northern Bombers that competes in the Dominica Premier League.

 He was part of the 2015 Windward Islands Tournament team.

 The last 2018 FIFA World Cup qualification match he played was in the second leg of 2018 FIFA World Cup qualification against Canada.

 Education

 Prince is a full-time secondary school teacher.

 Under the theme of 'Rebuilding Dominica Together' for the annual Dominica 2015 National Youth Rally, he encouraged Dominican youth to participate in more extracurricular sporting activities as proponent of sport.
 He announced that Dominica was celebrating its 37th year of independence and its theme of recovering "from the ravages of Tropical Storm Erika."